cahudson/eBayCommerceCookbook/README.md

 <code><a href="http://redlaser.com/developers/" target="_blank">RedLaser</a></code>

 <h2>Using Code Examples</h2>
 <p>The examples provided in the book and posted here were designed to help you get your job done.
-In general you may use the code examples in your programs and documentation.
+In general you may use the code examples in your programs and documentation, but of course the code comes without warranty and you should take all means to "productize" the code for your specific project.
 You do not need to contact O'Reilly for permission unless you’re reproducing a significant portion of the code.
 For example, writing a program that uses several chunks of code from this book does not require permission.
 Selling or distributing a CD-ROM of examples from O’Reilly books does require permission.
 Answering a question by citing this book and quoting example code does not require permission.
 Incorporating a significant amount of example code from this book into your product’s documentation does require permission.
 <p>We appreciate, but do not require, attribution.
 An attribution usually includes the title, author, publisher, and ISBN.
 For example: “eBay Commerce Cookbook by Charles Hudson (O’Reilly).
 Copyright 2013 Charles Hudson, 978-1-4493-2015-7.”
 <p>If you feel your use of code examples falls outside fair use or the permission given here, feel free to contact O'Reilly Media at permissions@oreilly.com.